griffithlab/pmbio.org/_posts/0004-02-01-Germline_SnvIndel_Calling.md

 What differences do you notice between the local realignment and bwa-mem alignment from this perspective, apart from the already observed more clean 28bp deletion?

-{% include question.html question="Answer" answer='In the local realignment, the alignments stop shortly, obviously within some pre-determined window.
-On the other hand the bwa-mem alignments spread out further, naturally distributed around the targeted region (exon).
-Remember that the local alignment is local, not complete.
-The bam files from HaplotypeCaller represent only a subset of alignments, centered around potential variation.
+{% include question.html question="Answer" answer='In the local realignment, the alignments stop abruptly, obviously within some pre-determined window.
+On the other hand the bwa-mem alignments spread out further, and are naturally distributed around the targeted region (exon).
+Remember that the local alignment is *local*, not complete.
+This means that the bam files from HaplotypeCaller represent only a subset of alignments, centered around potential variation.
 These BAM files are therefore not a replacement for the complete bwa-mem BAMs.' %}

 ### Run HaplotypeCaller in GVCF mode with single sample calling, followed by joint calling (for exomes)

 An alternate (and GATK recommended) method is to use the GVCF workflow.
 In this mode, HaplotypeCaller runs per-sample to generate an intermediate GVCF, which can then be used with the GenotypeGVCF command for joint genotyping of multiple samples in a very efficient way.
 Joint genotyping has several advantages.
 In joint genotyping, variants are analyzed across all samples simultaneously.
 This ensures that if any sample in the study population has variation at a specific site then the genotype for all samples will be determined at that site.
 It allows more sensitive detection of genotype calls at sites where one sample might have lower coverage but other samples have a confident variant at that position.
 Joint calling is also necessary to produce data needed for VQSR filtering (see [next module]({{ site.baseurl }}{% link _posts/0004-02-02-Germline_SnvIndel_FilteringAnnotationReview.md %})).
 While joint genotyping can be performed directly with HaplotypeCaller (by specifying multiple -I paramters) it is less efficient, and less scalable.
-Each time a new sample is acquired the entire (progressively slower) variant calling analysis must be repeated.
+Each time a new sample is added the entire (progressively slower) variant calling analysis must be repeated.
 With the GVCF workflow, new samples can be run individually and then more quickly joint genotyped using the GenotypeGVCFs command.

 GATK HaplotypeCaller is run with all of the same options as above, except for one addition: